networknt/light-doc/content/en/concern/client.md

 ## Introduction

-In microservices architecture, service to service communication can be done by request/response style or messaging/event style.
-An efficient HTTP client is crucial in request/response style as the number of interactions between services are high and extra latency can kill the entire application performance to cause the failure of a microservices application.
+In microservices architecture, service to service communication can be done through a request/response style or messaging/event style.
+An efficient HTTP client is crucial in a request/response style as the number of interactions between services is high and extra latency can kill the entire application performance, causing the failure of a microservices application.

-In the early days of light-4j, we have a client module based on Apache HttpClient and Apache HttpAsyncClient which supports HTTP 1.1 and is very popular in the open source community.
-However, it was designed long ago, and it is tough to use because of too many configurations.
-It is also huge, and slow compare with other modern HTTP clients.
-Another big issue is HTTP 2.0 support as light-4j frameworks support HTTP2 natively and we want to take advantage of the client side as well.
+In the early days of light-4j, we had a client module based on Apache HttpClient and Apache HttpAsyncClient which supported HTTP 1.1 and was very popular in the open source community.
+However, it was designed long ago and was tough to use because of its many configurations.
+It was also huge and slow compared to other modern HTTP clients.
+Another big issue was the HTTP 2.0 support as light-4j frameworks support HTTP2 natively and we want to take advantage of the client side as well.

-In looking for Java HTTP clients that support HTTP 2.0, we were stuck there as none of them supports it gracefully.
-Some are partial support, and most of them require you to put -Xbootclasspath with a specific version of jar file per JDK version in the command line to work with Java 8.
-Everybody seems to wait for Java 11 to come out, but we cannot use it on production until it is ready.
+While looking for Java HTTP clients that supported HTTP 2.0, we were stuck as none could support it gracefully.
+Some provided partial support, while most of them required you to put -Xbootclasspath with a specific version of the jar file per JDK version in the command line for it to work with Java 8.
+Everybody seems to want to wait for Java 11 to come out but we cannot use it on production until it is ready.

-Given the above situations, I decided to implement our own Http2Client based on what we have in Undertow.
-I have proposed the idea to implement a generic Http2Client to Undertow community, but it wasn't interested.
-It will take a long time to build an independent Http2Client without depending on Undertow, and it is OK with us as our server is based on Undertow anyway.
-Other people might have a concern on that, but the argument is Undertow core is extremely small, and I don't think it is an issue for other people to use it outside of light-4j frameworks.
+Given the above situation, I decided to implement our own Http2Client based on what we have in Undertow.
+I proposed the idea of implementing a generic Http Client to the Undertow community, but it wasn’t interesting.
+It will take a long time to build an independent Http 2Client without depending on Undertow, which is OK with us as our server is based on Undertow anyway.
+Others may have concerns, but our argument is that the Undertow core is extremely small, and I don’t think it is an issue for other people to use it outside of light-4j frameworks.

-I am starting an [http client benchmark](https://github.com/networknt/http2client-benchmark) and if there are more interests on this client, I will make it an independent module without depending on Undertow core so that other people working on other platforms can use it without the extra Undertow core.
+I am starting an [http client benchmark](https://github.com/networknt/http2client-benchmark).
+If there is more interest in this client, I will make it an independent module without depending on Undertow core so that other people working on other platforms can use it without the extra Undertow core.

 ## Usage